-Allocation clauses for function and statement contracts

-Clauses allocates and frees are tied together.
-The simple contract means that any memory address that does not belong to the union of the sets P_i and Q_j of some common pointer type other than void has the same allocation status (see below) in the post-state as in the pre-state.
+2.7.3.1 Allocation clauses for function and statement contracts means that any memory address that does not belong to the union of the sets P_i and Q_j of some common pointer type other than void has the same allocation status (see below) in the post-state as in the pre-state.
 The only difference between allocates and frees is that sets P_i are evaluated in the pre-state, and sets Q_i are evaluated in the post-state.